pranigopu/sentiMiner/notes/chromeExtension/usingDjangoBasedBackend/README.md

 - Display the results within the popup

 ## Notes on implementation
-I used the background service worker to make requests to my localhost server, instead of using the popup script itself _(the source code for this is present in the 'extensions' directory as 'popup (INVALID).js')_.
-This is because when I applied the necessary code for making requests from the popup script, I got the following errors
+I used the background service worker to make requests to my localhost server, instead of using the popup script itself.
+This is because when I applied the necessary code for making requests from the popup script _(the source code for this is present in the 'extensions' directory as 'popup (INVALID).js')_, I got the following errors
 <br>**ERROR 1**<br>
 ```
 Access to fetch at 'http://127.0.0.1:8000/alpha/name?name=Prani' from origin 'chrome-extension://pehhkdndjcmeebmpmkeofnbaiideooeh'